esaganchi/pw-practice-app/README.md

 If tests fail, check the following:

 1. Make sure the Angular application is running on the correct port
-2. Verify that all dependencies are installed
+2. Verify that all dependencies are installed correctly
 3. Check that Playwright browsers are installed
 4. Review the test output for specific error messages
+5. Ensure environment variables are set correctly in the `.env` file

 ## Contributing

-When adding new tests:
+When adding new tests, please follow these guidelines:

 1. Follow the existing naming convention for test files
 2. Use Page Object Model pattern for new pages
 3. Add appropriate test descriptions and tags
 4. Update this README if adding new features
+5. Ensure all tests pass before submitting changes

 ## License